Library Fines

 Student Accident Insurance

-All registered degree-seeking and non-matriculating students are automatically enrolled in the accident insurance policy offered through Student Assurance Services.
+All registered degree-seeking and non-matriculating students are automatically enrolled in the accident insurance policy offered through Student Assurance Services (SAS).
 The student insurance plan is active from the beginning of the semester in which the student is registered.
-Students enrolled in the Fall semester pay a rate of $30 and are covered Fall, Winter and Summer semesters.
-Students enrolling for the Winter semester pay a discounted premium of $20 due to the shorter activity of the plan (effective for Winter and Summer semesters).
-Students enrolled for any Summer term and not enrolled in an immediately preceding Fall or Winter term pay a rate of $11 and are covered for the Summer term only.
+Students enrolled in the Fall semester pay a rate of $20 and are covered Fall, Winter and Summer semesters.
+Students enrolling for the Winter semester pay a discounted premium of $15 due to the shorter activity of the plan (effective for Winter and Summer semesters).
 Each student is covered 24 hours a day, for on-and off-campus accidents.
-The policy covers up to $10,000 per accident for necessary medical, hospital and emergency services and dental accident coverage up to $500 per accident with no deductibles.
+The policy covers up to $25,000 per accident for necessary medical, hospital and emergency services and dental accident coverage up to $500 per accident with no deductibles.

-The plan functions as follows: When the insured requires treatment, because of accidental bodily injury incurred while the policy is in force, by a licensed physician or registered nurse or needs hospital care or ambulance service, the company will pay the expenses actually incurred to a maximum of $10,000.
+The plan functions as follows: When the insured requires treatment, because of accidental bodily injury incurred while the policy is in force, by a licensed physician or registered nurse or needs hospital care or ambulance service, the company will pay the expenses actually incurred to a maximum of $25,000.
 Benefits for dental injuries are limited to $500 for repair and/or replacement of sound and natural teeth.
+Accident insurance does not provide coverage for preventative or pre-existing conditions.
+This plan is not meant to replace full coverage health insurance, but is in place to offset medical expenses in your time as a student.
 See the insurance brochure in the Office of Student Affairs for more detailed information regarding coverage and claim procedures.

 If you get hurt while working as a work study student